dannyyqyq/JD_CV_AI_Solution/README.md

   "gap_analysis": {...}
 }
 ```

+## Challenges

+1. **LLM JSON PARSING**
+     - Test several open source models, which qwen3-latest seems to be the best at picking up all the important fields output as JSON
+     - Chunking not really required within this use-case, CVs can be too small mostly for any chunkig required(typically 1-2 pages)
+     - Initially considered using regex for extraction, but CVs come in vastly different shapes and formats, making regex brittle and hard to generalize.
+LLM parsing proved more robust.

+2. **Prompt Engineering**
+     - Getting consistent results from the LLM required iterative prompt tuning.
+     - Externalized all prompts into prompt_templates/ for easier updates and testing.
+3. **User Feedback During Long Processing**
+     - Parsing CVs and JDs with an LLM takes noticeable time.
+     - Added spinners (st.spinner in Streamlit, threading spinner in CLI) to improve user experience.
+4. **Dockerization Complexity**
+     - Running Ollama inside Docker added challenges (GPU passthrough, model downloads, container networking).
+     - Final decision: keep Ollama installed locally for development instead of forcing full containerization.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.